vectorfrog/tail_colors/README.md

 ## Usage

 TailColors provides a few functions to help you build out your own components where you pass in data through the class attribute.
-For example, if you want to build a button component, you can pass in the color, style, and size of the button through the class attribute, and then use TailColors to parse out the data, and modify the classes.
+For example, if you want to build a button component, you can pass in the style, and size of the button through the class attribute, and then use TailColors to parse out the data, and modify the classes.

 #### home_live.html.leex
 ```
-<.button class="box xl">Hello</.button>
+<.button class="outline xl">Hello</.button>
 ```
 #### lib/my_app_web/components/button.ex
 ```